-If your baby has not learnt to sleep independently, or they are going through a difficult sleep regression, getting expert advice from a sleep consultant might be a good idea for your family.
+If your baby has not learned to sleep independently, or they are going through a difficult sleep regression, getting expert advice from a baby sleep consultant might be a good idea for your family.
 You will be able to get personalised advice you need about when your little one is ready for the transition from 3 to 2 naps as well as tips and tricks on how to help your baby sleep better.

 How can I transition from 3 to 2 naps?

 To make the transition work and to avoid a sleep debt, you have to make sure that naps 1 and 2 are restorative enough to help combat the greater awake time before bed.
-For a baby under 5-6 months of age, naps can still be short because their sleep cycle has not fully matured yet, which is why it is extremely uncommon to transition to a 2 nap schedule before this age.
+For a baby under 5-6 months of age, naps can still be short because their sleep cycle has not fully matured yet, which is why it is uncommon to transition to a 2 nap schedule before this age.